 The most populous state of North Rhine-Westphalia is uniquely divided into two area associations (Landschaftsverbande), one for the Rhineland and one for Westphalia-Lippe.
 This arrangement was meant to ease the friction caused by uniting the two culturally different regions into a single state after World War II.
 The Landschaftsverbande now has very little power.

 The constitution of Mecklenburg-Vorpommern at 75 states the right of Mecklenburg and Vorpommern to form Landschaftsverbande.
-However, these two constituent parts of the state are not represented in the current administrative division.
+However, the current administrative division does not represent these two constituent parts of the state.

 The large states of Baden-Wurttemberg, Bavaria, Hesse, and North Rhine-Westphalia are divided into governmental districts or Regierungsbezirke.

 From 1990 until 2012, Saxony was divided into three districts (called Direktionsbezirke since 2008).
-In 2012, these districts’ authorities were merged into one central authority, the Landesdirektion Sachsen?[de].
+In 2012, these districts’ authorities were merged into one central authority, the Landesdirektion Sachsen.

 The Districts of Germany (Kreise) are administrative districts.
-Every state except the city-states of Berlin and Hamburg and the state of Bremen consists of “rural districts” (Landkreise), District-free Towns/Cities (Kreisfreie Stadte, in Baden-Wurttemberg, also called “urban districts,” or Stadtkreise), cities that are districts in their own right, or local associations of a special kind (Kommunalverbande besonderer Art), see below.
+Every state except the city-states of Berlin and Hamburg and the state of Bremen consists of “rural districts” (Landkreise), District-free Towns/Cities (Kreisfreie Stadte, in Baden-Wurttemberg, also called “urban districts,” or Stadtkreise), cities that are districts in their own right, or local associations of a special kind (Kommunalverbande besonderer Art).

-The state Free Hanseatic City of Bremen consists of two urban districts, while Berlin and Hamburg are states and urban districts at the same time.
+Free Hanseatic City of Bremen consists of two urban districts, while Berlin and Hamburg are states and urban districts simultaneously.

 There are three city-states in Germany: Hamburg, Bremen, and Berlin.